choreoatlas2025/cli/README.md

 ---

-*ChoreoAtlas CLI - Map, Verify, and Steer your service choreography with Contract-as-Code*
+*ChoreoAtlas CLI — Map, Verify, and Steer your service choreography with Contract‑as‑Code*